SystemsApproach/ops/lifecycle.rst

 .. literalinclude:: code/roc-api-tests.groovy

-One thing to notice is that this is another example of a tool's terminology not aligning perfectly with our conceptual usage of the same terminology.
+One thing to notice is that this is another example of a tool using generic terminology in a specific way, which does not align with our conceptual use.
 Each conceptual *stage* in :numref:`Figure %s
 <fig-pipeline>` is implemented by one or more Groovy-defined
 *pipelines*, each of which consists of a sequence of Groovy-defined *stages*.
 And as we can see in this example, these Groovy stages are quite low-level.

 This particular pipeline is part of the post-build QA testing stage shown in :numref:`Figure %s <fig-pipeline>`, and so is invoked by a time-based trigger.
-The following snippet of YAML is an example of a job template that specifies such a trigger, where the value of ``name`` is what you'd see if you look at the set of jobs in the Jenkins dashboard.
+The following snippet of YAML is an example of a job template that specifies such a trigger.
+Note that the value of the ``name`` attribute is what you would see if you looked at the set of jobs in the Jenkins dashboard.

 .. literalinclude:: code/trigger-time.yaml